To give a dog a bad-tasting pill, you will have to sometimes get creative.

 The texture is like playdough, making pills easy to conceal.
 There are Pill Pockets for capsules and Pill Pockets for tablets.

-Tip: have some nasty tasting pills?
-You can also try inserting them into empty gel caps that are safe to use in dogs so to mask the bitter taste.
+To prevent this reaction, you try inserting them into empty gel caps that are safe to use in dogs so disguise the bitter taste.

 OK, not always things go as planned.
 Your dog may be outsmarting you and you are not sure what to do next.